Kadapa: Languages

-Telugu and Urdu are the official languages in the city.
-Hindi is also spoken in many areas of the city among North Indian traders.
-English is also gaining popularity.
-Urdu is spoken throughout the city, especially by its large Muslim population.
+At the time of the 2011 census, 67.37% of the population spoke Telugu and 31.04% Urdu as their first language.

 Administration

 Local government

 The Kadapa Municipal Corporation oversees the civic needs of the city and was constituted in the year 2005.
 It has 50 municipal wards represented by a corporator through direct election, who in turn elects the Mayor.

-The District court is located in the city itself.
+The Kadapa District Court is located in Kadapa.

 Culture

 The city has rich culture and heritage with the influence of different dynasties.
 There are different rituals, customs and traditions with the existence of different religions such as, Hinduism, Islam, Christianity, Buddhism and Jainism.
 The city is known for its historic Devuni Kadapa and Ameen Peer Dargah.

 Arts and crafts

 Shilparamam is a crafts village situated in the outskirts of Kadapa.

 Cuisine

 Kadapa is well known for its spicy and culinary food which is very similar to the South Indian food.
 Karam dosa is one of the most favourite item of kadapa citizens.
 People have dosa, idly, sambar and chutney in their breakfast.
 Rice, daal and curry is usually served as lunch.
 Most of the restaurants serve South Indian thali including these dishes in their lunch and dinner menu.
 Although it has a South Indian touch in its dishes it also has a diverse variety of its own which include Ragi Sangati or Ragi Mudda, Boti Curry, Natukodi Chicken, Paya Curry etc. Ragi sangati with chicken curry is the staple food in Kadapa and is also one of the most famous dishes in the city.
 Many other varieties of dishes can also be found in the local restaurants.
 Like many other cities of India fast food is also increasing its reach in the city.